TheMarlboroMan/hey-waiter/README.md

 # TODO:

-- draw serving mode
-- controls of serving mode
-- compare order to serving
+- compare order to serving, should be able to yield a score from it
+- score from trash removal too.